macrametv/www.macrame.tv/_posts/2021-04-29-nico-freire.md

     ![](/assets/img/uploads/nico-freire-pau-web.jpg)
   section5: >-
-    > "**I love that I have the chance to work with people from different cultures and backgrounds.** That makes me feel I’m part of something bigger"
+    > "**I love that I have the chance to work with people from different cultures and backgrounds.**That makes me fell I'm part of something bigger"

     >